Level 1 – Easy ; 15 minute read

 Audience: Project managers, business analysts, subject matter experts

-Welcome to a new blog series brought to you by the global SAP S/4HANA Regional Implementation Group, more commonly known as the S/4HANA RIG.
+Welcome to a new blog series brought to you by the global SAP S/4HANA Regional Implementation Group, more commonly known as the SAP S/4HANA RIG.
 A key differentiator supporting early adoption customers the RIG has supported many S/4HANA on premise and cloud implementations.

-Caught up in the minutiae helping customers successfully implement S/4HANA you lose sight of the awesomeness and tangible value S/4HANA delivers to our customer’s.
+Caught up in the minutiae helping customers successfully implement S/4HANA you lose sight of the awesomeness and tangible value SAP S/4HANA delivers to our customer’s.
 This blog series is an extension of lessons learned pulling from select content focused on management, business owners, analysts and subject matter experts.

 Let us start with the history of Artificial Intelligence, SAP’s Intelligent Enterprise Strategy and Terminology then jump into Solving Unique Challenges in Your Business.